sonukumarraj007/java-script/README.md

 ```

-## How to check if two Strings are anagrams of each other?
+## How to check if two strings are anagrams of each other

 ```ts